-An anthropologist who is part of an arctic exploration team discovers the body of a prehistoric man who is still alive.
-He must then decide what to do with the prehistoric man and he finds himself defending the creature from those that want to dissect it in the name of science.
+An anthropologist who is part of an arctic exploration team discovers the body of a prehistoric Neanderthal man who is subsequently resuscitated.
+The researcher must then decide what to do with the prehistoric man and he finds himself defending the man from those that want to dissect him in the name of science.
 Written by

 K. Rose <firstname.lastname@example.org>